Forging Positive Relationships

-Positive relationships are the cornerstone All Saints’ College philosophy, from our Early Learning Centre to our most senior years, and this culture is developed and based on the College’s lived values of Empathy, Respect, Integrity, Courage (ERIC) and The Leader in Me framework.
+Positive relationships are the cornerstone of the All Saints’ philosophy, from our Early Learning Centre to our most senior years.
+This culture is developed and based on the College’s lived values of Empathy, Respect, Integrity, Courage (ERIC) and The Leader in Me framework.
 Such key frameworks help our students grow in self-awareness while building a network of positive relationships with peers, staff, the College and broader communities.

-The importance of relationships is established early in Pre-Kindergarten with a dynamic partnership between parents, children and staff.
-Children are then encouraged to reach out, forging wider relationships with students as buddies, and with staff, in other year levels.
+The importance of relationships is established early in Pre-Kindergarten with a dynamic partnership between parents, students and staff.
+Students are then encouraged to reach out, forging wider relationships with other students as buddies, and with staff, in other year levels.

-The foundation for positive relationships with families is the focus at the beginning of each year with our ‘Meet the Teacher’ evenings across Junior School.
+The foundation for positive relationships with families is a core focus at the beginning of each year with our ‘Meet the Teacher’ evenings across the Junior School.
 We also value and schedule one-to-one meetings, with a focus on getting to know each child and family.
-This is coupled with ongoing dialogue between the College and home throughout the year, and this includes making student learning visible through SeeSaw.
+This is supported by ongoing dialogue between the College and home throughout the year, and the visibility of student learning through SeeSaw.